jneug/typst-mantys/src/api/examples.typ

 #import "../api/elements.typ": frame

 /// Shows sourcecode in a frame.
-/// #info-alert[Uses #universe[codelst] to render the code.]
+/// #info-alert[Uses #universe("codelst") to render the code.]
-/// See @sourcecode-examples for more information on sourcecode and examples.
+/// // See @sourcecode-examples for more information on sourcecode and examples.
 ///
 /// - ..args (any): Argumente für #cmd-(module:"codelst")[sourcecode]
 /// -> content